Mathilda d'Orozco

-Mathilda Valeria Beatrix d'Orozco also by marriage known as Cenami, Montgomery-Cederhjelm and Gyllenhaal, (14 June 1796 – 19 October 1863) was a Swedish (originally Spanish-Italian) noble and salonist, composer, poet, writer, singer, amateur actress and harpsichordist.
+Mathilda Valeria Beatrix d'Orozco (14 June 1796 – 19 October 1863), also by marriage known as Cenami, Montgomery-Cederhjelm and Gyllenhaal, was a Swedish (originally Spanish-Italian) noble and salonist, composer, poet, writer, singer, amateur actress and harpsichordist.

 Biography

-Mathilda was born in Italy to the Spanish ambassador in Milan, Count Nicolas Blasco d'Orozco and Sabina Lederer.
-She was first married to marquess Cenami, Stable Master of the court of the sister of Napoleon, Princess Elisa Bonaparte, while she was appointed lady-in-waiting to Elisa.
+D'Orozco was born in Italy to the Spanish ambassador in Milan, Count Nicolas Blasco d'Orozco and Sabina Lederer.
+She was first married to marquess Cenami, stable master of the court of the sister of Napoleon, Princess Elisa Bonaparte, while she was appointed lady-in-waiting to Elisa.
 She was widowed before she was twenty.
 In 1817 in Vienna, she married second to the Swedish Count colonel Josias Montgomery-Cederhjelm (d.
 1825), with whom she had four children.
 In 1839, she married the Swedish Baron Carl Alexander Fredrik Gyllenhaal.

-In connection with her second marriage (1817), Mathilda d'Orozco moved to Sweden, where she was to live the rest of her life.
-In Sweden, she became a noted socialite in the capital, later called "one of the most noted ornaments in the salons of high society during the first happy and vibrant period of the reign of Charles XIV John" (reign 1818–1844).
+In connection with her second marriage (1817), d'Orozco moved to Sweden, where she was to live the rest of her life.
+In Sweden, she became a noted socialite in the capital, later called "one of the most noted ornaments in the salons of high society during the first happy and vibrant period of the reign of Charles XIV John (reign 1818–1844).
 Used to the warmer climate of Italy, she once remarked : "God was angry when he created the Swedish climate!"
 She was described as a warm person with great charm and talent within many fields of art, which she developed in her hectic social life.